-Pro-tip: To quickly change the column width to fit your cell contents, double-click when you’re hovered over the grey line.
+Pro-tip: To quickly change the column width to fit your cell contents, double-click when you’ve hovered over the grey line.

-To insert additional columns or rows, click on the existing column or row next to where you’d like to insert a new column or row.
-With the column or row selected (highlighted blue), right click to bring up the options menu, then select Insert Before (or Insert After) for Columns, or Insert Above (or Insert Below) for Rows:
+How to add columns in Google Sheets: To insert additional columns or rows, click on the existing column or row next to where you’d like to insert a new column or row.
+With the column or row selected (highlighted blue), right-click to bring up the options menu, then select Insert Before (or Insert After) for Columns, or Insert Above (or Insert Below) for Rows:

 Adding extra rows and columns at end

 If you reach the outer edges of a Google Sheet, you’ll notice the rows and/or columns stop.
 But don’t worry, you can add more.

 If you’ve scrolled all the way to the bottom of your Sheet (or added that much data), you’ll notice that you’re given 1,000 rows by default.
 There’s a button to add more rows if you need, either 1,000 as shown, or any number you wish (up to a limit, more on that below).